Asymmetry of Frequency Distribution in Power Systems: Sources, Estimation, Impact and Control: Case Study

+\underline{\textit{Scenario 6}}: This scenario explores the effectiveness of the proposed nonlinear compensation model presented in Section~\ref{sub:comp} in removing/reducing the asymmetry.
+With this aim, we select the case with high losses (Scenario 5) and set the values of $\gamma$ and $\alpha$ to 1 and 0.5, respectively (of course, other values might be used).
+Results from Table~\ref{tab:results} indicate that the asymmetry is reduced significantly (from $\Delta \sigma_{f}$ = 0.0036 Hz to $\Delta \sigma_{f}$ = 0.00007 Hz).
+Therefore, this compensation can be considered as a viable option for TSOs operating grids with high asymmetry of the frequency distribution.

-In this scenario we simulate the effect of saturation/limits (highly loaded systems ).
-Specifically, we assume that the maximum power of synchronous generator 1 and 2 are reduced by approximately 40\% and 50\%, respectively.
-As expected, the results of Table \ref{tab:results} indicate an increase in the asymmetry in the PD of the frequency compared to, for example, Scenario 1, but lower compared to Scenario 2 that considers high network losses.
+\underline{\textit{Scenario 7}}: In this scenario, we simulate the effect of saturation/limits (highly loaded systems ).
+Specifically, we assume that the maximum powers of synchronous generators 1 and 2 are reduced by approximately 40\% and 50\%, respectively.
+As expected, the results of Table \ref{tab:results} indicate an increase in the asymmetry in the FPD compared to, for example, Scenario 4, but lower compared to Scenario 5 that considers high network losses.